seyyednavid/Daily-Deeds-App/README.md

 ***GitHub Actions Workflow, Docker and AWS Deployment***<br />
 GitHub Actions Workflow: A GitHub Actions workflow has been configured with two jobs:<br />
 Job 1 - Frontend and Backend Docker Images: This job has two steps:<br />
-    Step 1: Create a Docker image for the frontend using the provided Dockerfile and push it to Docker Hub.<br />
+&nbsp;&nbsp;&nbsp; Step 1: Create a Docker image for the frontend using the provided Dockerfile and push it to Docker Hub.<br />
-    Step 2: Create a Docker image for the backend using the Dockerfile and push it to Docker Hub.<br />
+&nbsp;&nbsp;&nbsp; Step 2: Create a Docker image for the backend using the Dockerfile and push it to Docker Hub.<br />
 AWS Deployment: After the Docker images are pushed to Docker Hub, set up an AWS EC2 instance and deploy the app as follows:<br />
 Job 2 - Deploy to AWS EC2:<br />
-    Step 1: Copy the provided Docker Compose file to your AWS EC2 instance.<br />
+&nbsp;&nbsp;&nbsp;Step 1: Copy the provided Docker Compose file to your AWS EC2 instance.<br />
-    Step 2: Run the app on AWS using Docker Compose.
+&nbsp;&nbsp;&nbsp; Step 2: Run the app on AWS using Docker Compose.
 The Docker Compose file orchestrates the frontend, backend, database containers.

 # Demo:
 https://github.com/seyyednavid/Daily-Deeds-App/assets/100324062/ea686ae9-bf76-4ca6-8d86-01a7430f7191